stefanstranger/AIPAS/README.md

 # AIPAS

-AIPAS is IP Adddress Management Solution built in Azure to let (Network) Administrators keep up-to-date records of IP assignments and available addresses used to configure Azure Virtual Networks (VNets).
+AIPAS is IP Address Management Solution built in Azure to let (Network) Administrators keep up-to-date records of IP assignments and available addresses used to configure Azure Virtual Networks (VNets).

 It was developed to be used to support the deployment of Enterprise Scale [Landing Zones](https://stefanstranger.github.io/2020/10/16/EnterpriseScaleSubscriptionDemocratization/#what-is-a-landing-zone) and their accompanied Virtual Networks.